Efficient comparison of independence structures of log-linear models: Introduction and Motivation

 \section{Introduction and Motivation}

-This paper presents a metric for efficiently comparing the independence structures of two \emph{log-linear models}, a well-known representation of probability distributions over the assignments of discrete domains \citep{christensen2006log,AGRESTI02,haberman1973log,koller09,LAURITZEN96}.
-The contribution of this work is inspired by the structure learning problem, a popular machine learning technique where log-linear models have been largely used for representing real-world distributions \citep{DELLAPIETRA97,MCCALLUM03,LeealNIPS06,davis2010bottom,lowd14a,van2012markov}.
-Structure learning in general has two main objectives.
-Structures are either used as an intermediate step toward the construction of complete density models for inference tasks, such as the estimation of marginal and conditional probabilities \citep{lowd14a,van2012markov,davis2010bottom}; or they are used as an interpretable model that shows the most significant interactions of a domain \citep{LeealNIPS06,haaren2013,claeskens2015,nyman2014context,pensar2017marginal}.
+This paper presents a metric for efficiently comparing the independence structures of two \emph{log-linear models}, a well-known representation of probability distributions over the assignments of discrete domains \cite{christensen2006log,AGRESTI02,haberman1973log,koller09,LAURITZEN96}.
+These models are widely used for representing real-world distributions in many different disciplines, such as epidemiology \cite{Shah_2018,Yuan_2021,Panagiotakos_2021}, economics \cite{LUNDTOFTE20134256,Zio_o_2022} and sociology \cite{Raftery_2001,Schwartz_2016,Bucca_2019}.
+Due to the complexity of data analysis and the rapidly growing availability of large quantities of data, interest in the automatic learning of these models from data has increased, becoming a subfield of machine learning \cite{DELLAPIETRA97,MCCALLUM03,LeealNIPS06,davis2010bottom,lowd14a,van2012markov}.
+In this area, the problem of automatically learning a structure from data is often divided into structure learning and parameter learning.
+The former involves finding a set of dependencies that best represent the relationships among the variables in the domain, while the latter consists in estimating the parameters that quantify the structure.
+The contribution of this work is inspired by the structure learning problem, which, in general, has two main objectives.
+Structures are either used as an intermediate step toward the construction of complete density models for inference tasks, such as the estimation of marginal and conditional probabilities (which is known as \emph{density estimation}) \cite{lowd14a,van2012markov,davis2010bottom}; or they are used as an interpretable model that shows the most significant interactions of a domain (known as \emph{knowledge discovery}) \cite{LeealNIPS06,haaren2013,claeskens2015,nyman2014context,pensar2017marginal}.
+To date, there are no direct methods for the evaluation of the quality of structures of log-linear models, despite their importance for obtaining accurate predictions and, perhaps more importantly, their crucial role when trying to understand patterns present in data and to draw reliable conclusions from those patterns.
+Our proposal offers a metric that can be used for several purposes, including the assessment of learning algorithms, knowledge discovery, and the design of new algorithms.
+To the best of our knowledge, our proposal is the first of its kind, with no other structural distance metric in the literature for evaluating log-linear models in terms of their context-specific independencies.